harness/developer-hub/release-notes/continuous-delivery.md

 - The PagerDuty notifications are not showing start and end dates for pipeline/stage execution.
 (CDS-49852)

   The PagerDuty template was using the wrong placeholder for [PagerDuty notifications](https://developer.harness.io/docs/continuous-delivery/cd-advanced/cd-notifications/notify-users-of-pipeline-events/#option-pagerduty-notifications).
 The template is now modified to use the correct placeholder name.
-- Deployment freeze recurrence time should be greater than start time.
+- The deployment freeze recurrence time should be greater than the start time.
 (CDS-49840)

   Harness was letting users set a recurrence time in the past.
 We have added a check to prevent users from creating a freeze window with a recurrence time that is before than the current time.
 - An empty trigger name is not disabling the **Continue** button.
 (CDS-49631)